sdg-data-canada-odd-donnees/cif-cic_dev/_pages/methodology.md

 Any series that achieves its target is automatically assigned a progress score of +5.
 However, all series must achieve the target for the aggregate progress status to be “Target achieved”.

+##### Sub-indicator grouping
+In rare cases, sub-indicators may be reported via multiple series (sub-sub-indicators).
+In this situation, the progress scores from each series grouped within the sub-indicator are determined and averaged together before passing along the group’s mean score to be used in the next steps of the aggregate progress calculation of the indicator.
+For example, GIF indicator 1.4.1 Proportion of population living in households with access to basic services is composed of many sub-indicators covering access to different forms of basic services.
+Each basic service should be accorded equal weighting in the determination of the progress score for this indicator.
+However, the Access to basic education sub-indicator is itself composed of multiple sub-sub-indicators that cover a range of age groups and subjects.
+Therefore, the progress scores from each available sub-sub-indicator are grouped together and averaged, resulting in a single mean progress score for the Access to basic education sub-indicator.
+The mean of the progress scores from each sub-indicator (where some of the sub-indicators’ scores may themselves be the result of an averaged group of sub-sub-indicator scores) then becomes the final aggregate progress score for the indicator.
+Grouping depth is not limited.
+This grouping method guarantees that sub-indicators are weighted equally when assigning a progress status to the indicator.

 ### Considerations and Exceptions

 #### <b>Special considerations for the base value and the target value</b>